 Chocolate washes off the teeth quicker than raisins do.

-I appreciate that most of us parents want to do the right thing, and think that fruit is the better option, but raisins are just sticky little sugar bombs - chocolate is better!”
+We appreciate that most parents want to 'do the right thing', and think that fruit is the better option, but raisins are just sticky little sugar bombs - chocolate is better!

 SAARA “What is the most tooth decaying food?